 Equine Therapy helps our young people build confidence, self- efficiency, communication, trust, perspective, social skills, impulse control, and learn boundaries.
 Horses have similar behaviours to humans, such as social and responsive behaviours.
 It is easy to create a connection with the horse and so develop trust.
 We work closely with the Riding for the Disabled Association (RDA).

-We work with Mortal Fools to enable the pupils at Collingwood to develop their social, communication and presentation skills.
+We use drama to enable the pupils at Collingwood to develop their social, communication and presentation skills.
 In previous years our pupils have staged grand productions to large audiences through the coaching of the drama specialists at Mortal Fools.

 We have engaged with Nordoff Robins to provide Music therapy for the pupils at Collingwood.
 Music therapists are trained to tune into each movement, reaction and expression of the pupils they’re working with, the music can then be used as a method to express emotions which cannot be expressed verbally.

 At Collingwood pupils and students have the opportunity to participate in horticulture therapy.
 This is the process of using plants and gardens to improve physical and mental health, as well as communication and thinking skills.